ebeshero/UpTransformation/xquery_setup.md

 return $count
 ```

-No one would ever write such a simple expression this way, but this example shows you how you can create individual steps by declaring variables.
+This example shows you how you can create individual steps by declaring variables.
 During development, we might write each step separately and return the result to verify that we are asking for what we think we’re asking for.
 If we wanted to change the code to focus on a single scene, instead of the entire play, or to get us the distinct speakers for each act, or to count the speakers by act, we could do so by adding a few lines and editing the result.

-## Your turn

-Experiment now with writing your own FLWOR expressions, and then we’ll tackle Michael Kay’s [Blooming FLWOR—an introduction to the XQuery FLWOR expression](http://www.stylusstudio.com/xquery-flwor.html) together.

-SCRAP???

-## A 10-minute introduction to XQuery

-Michael Kay’s [Learn XQuery in 10 Minutes](http://www.stylusstudio.com/xquery-primer.html) tutorial will take you more than 10 minutes, but it’s a great longer introduction and resource for reference.
-Kay describes XQuery as:
+For more examples and explanation of FLWOR expressions, see Michael Kay’s [Learn XQuery in 10 Minutes](http://www.stylusstudio.com/xquery-primer.html) (which we think will take more than 10 minutes, but it’s a great longer introduction and resource for reference.
+See also Kay’s [Blooming FLWOR—an introduction to the XQuery FLWOR expression](http://www.stylusstudio.com/xquery-flwor.html).

-> … a query language for data stored in XML form.
-So its main role is to get information out of XML databases—this includes relational databases that store XML data, or that present an XML view of the data they hold.

-Unlike XSLT, which is a programming language for transforming XML documents, XQuery is not written in XML and it uses more of an imperative (step-by-step) processing model than XSLT.
-For these reasons, new users may find it more intuitive (if you’ve ever worked with SQL, a language for interacting with relationship databases, you’ll find XQuery very similar) and easier to write than XSLT.
-Because we typically use XQuery to engage with an XML database, it allows us to query many documents at a time, and to create dynamic HTML output, which responds to user-specified paramaters.
-Don’t let learning XQuery turn you away from using XSLT; although they may overlap for many uses, there are situations where XSLT may be simpler, and more appropriate, than XQuery.